Differential Tractography

 Example: calculate the false discovery rate using control subjects

-- Apply identical steps and parameters to each patients and matched controls, respectively.
+- Apply identical steps and parameters to each patient and matched control, respectively.

-For example, if there is an average of 1000 mm³ of tracks findings from patients and 10 mm³ tracks findings from controls, then the false discovery rate of the findings in patients is 10/100 = 10%.
-An FDR lower than 0.05 can be considered as significant.
+For example, if there is an average of 100 mm³ of track findings from patients and 10 mm³ track findings from controls, then the false discovery rate of the findings in patients is 10/100 = 10%.
+An FDR lower than 0.05 can be considered significant.